-Summary:: Since most owners have found fleas on dogs at some time or another, dog fleas are a common complaint in the community.
+Summary:: Since most owners have found fleas on their dogs at some time or another, dog fleas are a common complaint that I hear from the community on almost a daily basis.
 There are a number of treatment methods, both natural and product based and all these choices can make things confusing.
-Learn what works best for flea control!
+I will show you what what works as the best for flea control on your furry doggy!

 If you have dogs in the home, there is a high chance that they have had fleas and you would know how irritating these little pests can be!
 They can feed on the blood of your dog and can make it unhealthy so we need to take action right away!
 In addition, it has been noted that for every flea you see, there are about 40 others that are hiding elsewhere and are out of sight.
 What can be done to kill fleas on dogs without breaking the bank?
 We are going to look at a few ways that you can start using right away and remember, all these methods are tried and tested so you can be confident that they will work, provided you follow the steps carefully.